tessel/this-week-in-tessel/README.md

 All Team Members should have access to the password for the Tessel tumblr via our password management system.
 (If you don't, request access from a Steering Committee member.)

-On the Tessel blog (tumblr), sign in, create a new text post, and copy in the markdown version of the email.
+On the Tessel blog (tumblr), sign in, create a new text post, and copy in the full post text in Markdown.

-Add relevant tags, including `update` `this week in tessel `twit` `updates`.
+Add relevant tags, including `update` `this week in tessel `twit` `updates` for TWIT posts.

 Publish!
 Then to push live, follow Production Release instructions on the [tessel.io](//github.com/tessel/tessel.io) repo.